Bomb-omb/dsa4264-JobReady/README.md

 `model/cosine_sim_two_part.py` implements the cosine-similarity skill prediction pipeline.
 It loads job/course labels and embeddings, computes similarity between entities and skill embeddings, and compares several thresholding strategies: a global threshold, skill-specific thresholds for common skills, greedy per-skill tuning for better micro-F1, and a two-part version with separate thresholds for jobs and courses.
 It also provides evaluation utilities that output metrics, learned thresholds, and predicted skills.

 ### Cosine Similarity Top K Model
+`model/cosine_topk.ipynb` is the exploratory notebook used to develop and evaluate the cosine-similarity top-k skill prediction approach.
+It implements a top-k cosine-similarity baseline for multilabel skill prediction.

+The notebook reuses helper functions from `model/cosine_sim_two_part.py` and compares different values of k to determine how many skills should be predicted for each job.
+For each candidate k, it evaluates micro- and macro-level precision, recall, and F1 scores, and selects the best-performing k based on validation micro-F1.
+The notebook also outputs overall evaluation metrics and job-level predicted skills for the best k setting.

 ### One-vs-Rest (OvR) Threshold Model